20 ways to make money from your website

 The beauty of Amazon is that it sells pretty much everything you could ever want.
 No matter what your website is about, there's a good chance that Amazon sells relevant products.

-You can easily add a separate Amazon store page to your website, and if people see you as an authority on your topic, they'll listen to your recommendations about which products to try that are relevant to them.
+You can easily add a separate Amazon store page to your website.
+If people see you as an authority on your topic, they'll listen to your recommendations about which products to try that are relevant to them.

 Join the Amazon affiliate program and you'll earn anything from 1% – 10% commission on product sales if one of your readers buys something through your link.